 Should I Swaddle my Baby for Daytime Naps

 Should I swaddle my baby for daytime naps?
-This is yet another common question from first time parents.
+This is yet another common question from first-time parents.
 I’d say yes, especially if your little one is younger and isn’t sleeping in a bassinet.

 Swaddling is a tried and tested method that has been used for centuries.
 Experts say swaddling makes babies feel like they’re back in mommy’s womb.
 It’s excellent at calming a cranky baby and makes your little one more comfortable and cozy enough to fall asleep.
 Also, it makes sure your little one lies on his back.
-As you know, babies must ALWAYS lie on their backs to avoid risk of suffocation or SIDS.
+As you know, babies must ALWAYS lie on their backs to avoid the risk of suffocation or SIDS.

 The only major downsides of swaddling are they keep your baby’s legs straight which can interfere with hip development.
 And, if you decide to hold your baby in your arms, you won’t be able to do anything else while he sleeps!